Kyriosity/Kyriosity/README.md

-- 👋 I’m software developers since 90s.
-My speciality is mostly C#\.NET along with adjacent stuff (SQL, Web frameworks among others).

-Here i'd like to share:
+Here i'd like to share the following subjects of IMHO&nbsp;<sup>*</sup>:

-📖 impressions and guidelines, i do follow
+📖 concepts and guidelines, i do follow

-💾 practical solutions of practical value
+💾 practical solutions, that can be used in applications

 ___________________
-This everything is the subject of IMHO (in my humble/honest opinion).
+<sup>*</sup> In my humble/honest opinion.
 I could have misunderstood, missed some points.
 Errors and mistakes are also possible.
 With this said, any rational critic (review) is very welcome.